 The purpose of the PhD research is to provide knowledge regarding the validity of simulation models for application in ship design.
-The research will focus on how simulation is applied to virtually test designs in realistic conditions and operational scenarios.
-This includes benchmarking of simulation results and full-scale measurements to reveal important factors that influence the quality of simulation estimates.
+The research focuses on how simulation is applied to virtually test designs in operational scenarios.

 Knowledge that supports energy efficient design and operation of ships using simulation-based methods.
 The research focuses on techniques for implementing relevant operational scenarios for virtual testing of design concepts.
 Scenarios are created taking the operational decisions of ship owner and the ship master into account, thus making the research relevant for both ship owners and designers.